5 tips for creating a music video that everyone remembers.

 Knowing your audience can determine the feel and vibe of the music video.
 But more than that, it can also create the look you’re seeking.
 Different genres will appeal to different audiences.
 By knowing what your target audience is, you can create a music video that appeals to a mass market.

 It’s also important to know how your audience will respond to certain art forms.
 An artist like Leonard Cohen resonates with his viewers because he captures the haunting melodies of his music through dark and sullied imagery.
 Rihanna, on the other hand, displays the playfulness in her music through videos that highlight fun, sexy environments.

 When creating a music video, it pays well to think like a street performer.
 A street performer only has a few seconds to capture and maintain the engagement of people passing by.
 Your music video should apply the same principles.

-Whether you select Dubai’s shooting locations for your video shoot or do it against a green screen, your video has to hit your audience with amazing visual snippets that keep them wanting more.
+Whether you select Dubai’s shooting locations for your video shoot or do it on a green screen, your video has to hit your audience with amazing visual snippets that keep them wanting more.
 Combine elements of story-telling and eye-catching imagery to engage an easily distracted audience.

 5. HAVE A LAUNCH STRATEGY